 Senior Prep and High School Facilities

-The High School campus includes two sports fields, five tennis and netball courts, and a full-size swimming pool (25m with 8 lanes).
+The High School campus includes a sports field, three tennis and netball courts, a basketball court and a full-size swimming pool (25m with 8 lanes).
 There are spaces dedicated to specialist subjects such as Music, Drama, Natural and Physical Science, Art and Design and Technology.

 Here vegetable growing, planting, harvesting and uses in cooking, form part of the educational programme.
 Eating healthily and serving the community by growing our own vegetables and then making soup for people in need, is part of how we become “Habit Champions” – one of our 4 key pillars of an “Education to Thrive”